Scrimzay/gosimplebrowser/README.md

 1. have go and python/C# installed + vscode and visual studio

-2. run the go server with go run main.go
+2. run the go server in vscode with go run main.go

-3. depending on the gui if your choice, run the C# gui in visual studio or if python, do python frontendtkinter.py
+3. depending on the gui of your choice, run the C# gui in visual studio or if python in vscode, do python frontendtkinter.py in a different terminal window

 4. enter a url